danbourdier/React-Digital-Nomad/Readme.md

-# Welcome to Digital Nomad!
+# Tired of quarantine?
+Then welcome to Take-A-Walk!
 A way to visit the city of your dreams in person from the comfort of home!

 ## Live Site